tmobile/jazz-installer/README.md

       If N - is the option then

-      1. [Installation with existing Jenkins and Bitbucket servers](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-jenkins-and-bitbucket-servers) - Uses existing Jenkins and Bitbucket Servers (as provided) to build the stack.
+      1. Please refer [Installation with existing Jenkins and Bitbucket servers](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-jenkins-and-bitbucket-servers) - Uses existing Jenkins and Bitbucket Servers (as provided) to build the stack.
+And provide more Wizard options.
-      1. Plesae refer [Installation Status](#installation---status) section to know the Installation status.
+      1. Please refer [Installation Status](#installation---status) section to know the Installation status.

 ## Installation - status